fvsch/gulp-task-maker/doc/configuring-tasks.md

 }
 ```

-On the command line, you would run those shortcuts with e.g. `npm run build-dev`.
+On the command line, you would run those shortcuts with, for example, `npm run build-dev`.

 Now in your `gulpfile.js`, you can use the `BUILD` environment variable to change some build settings: